(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 Salvation, Redemption, and Blessing are therefore as conditional as can be!
 No one will every come to God the Father in or through anyone or anything else.
 There is only One God and One Mediator between God and man: the Man Jesus Christ, (Jn.
 14:6; 1 Tim.
 2:5.)

 Furthermore, if we love ourselves ‘unconditionally,’ that means we set no limits on our behavior towards God and others — and we know that God commanded us to love Him above all else, and our neighbours as ourselves.
 However, if we love ourselves unconditionally, we will tolerate no criticism and fear; no punishment for bad behavior , and we will do exactly as we please, expecting God and man to love us ‘unconditionally,’ although we abuse them unrepentantly.
 To love others unconditionally, would mean that we set absolutely no conditions or boundaries for our relationships with other people.
 We do not care how others treat us; we accept even the worst treatment without the slightest complaint, self-preservation, or retaliation.
 Well, if “unconditional” love could exist, it would be a complete annihilation of God’s “first and greatest commandment of the Moral Law to Love God with All our heart, soul or mind, and all our strength,” and “to love our neighbours AS ourselves!”
 (Mt.
 22:36-40.)
 Scripturally, God never leaves any room for “unconditional love.”
 In short, unconditional love does not exist!

 False Faith and False Salvation Versus True Faith and Real Salvation

 There is a false sense of salvation, which is the counterfeit of true Biblical salvation.

-The false kind of salvation is faith, seated in self-righteous religion, self-glorification, and counterfeit doctrine; the latter kind of salvation is faith, based on Jesus Himself and the entire, contextual truth of Jesus’ New Testament Word.
+The false kind of salvation is faith, seated in self-righteous religion, self-glorification, and counterfeit doctrine; the true kind of salvation is faith, based on Jesus Himself and the entire, contextual truth of His New Testament Word.